yellowdog/python-examples/README.md

 The `yd-abort` command is used to abort Tasks that are currently running.
 The user interactively selects the Work Requirements to target, and then which Tasks within those Work Requirements to abort.
 The Work Requirements are not cancelled as part of this process.

+Aborting a Task sends `SIGTERM` to the Task's subprocess, giving it an opportunity to clean up.
+The Task is then reported as `FAILED`.
+If the Task Type has an `abort` clause configured in the Agent's `application.yaml`, that script takes over abort handling entirely.

 The `namespace` and `tag` values in the `config.toml` file are used to identify which Work Requirements to list for selection.

 ## yd-shutdown